Atji00/formation/Masters Thesis/University of Paris 1 Panthéon-Sorbonne/readme.md

 # Data Extraction process:
-- Download folder "data_colombia" which contains all files (5) with extension .rar as zip folder
+- Download folder "Data_Colombia" which contains all files (5) with extension .rar as zip folder
 - Extract (dezip!) data_colombia
 - Select one file.rar of your choice and extract in the same folder
 - You need Winrar to execute extraction: